api-evangelist/github/README.md

 # GitHub (github)
 GitHub is a cloud-based platform for software development and version control, built on Git.
 It enables developers to store, manage, and collaborate on code.
-In addition to Gits distributed version control, GitHub offers access control, bug tracking, feature requests, task management, continuous integration, and wikis for projects.
+In addition to Gits distributed version control, GitHub offers access control, bug tracking, feature requests, task management, continuous integration, and wikis for projects.
 Headquartered in California, it has operated as a subsidiary of Microsoft since 2018.

 **URL:** [Visit APIs.json URL](https://raw.githubusercontent.com/api-search/code/main/_apis/github/apis.md)